-Family support is delivered by a dedicated team of workers known as the Family Outreach Team (FOT).
+Family support is delivered by a dedicated team of workers known as the Family Suuport Team.
 They can support you to help improve the life chances of your children if you, as a family, are experiencing challenges such as debt, housing issues, domestic violence, poor mental or emotional health, or substance misuse.

 The team will assess your situation and visit your home to help you to make improvements to your family life and wellbeing.